william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 - Generated child workshop event is inactive.
 - Parent LiveStack Event has been marked updated.
 - LiveLabs entry batch sync succeeded.
-- Page 400 was reloaded with the correct event code.
+- The **LiveStack Landing Page** was reloaded with the correct event code.

-### Page 400 Shows Raw Position Numbers
+### LiveStack Landing Page Shows Raw Position Numbers

 Expected behavior is relative numbering of visible entries.